mycol/interror/README.md

 <h1>IntError</h1>

-<p>A Python script that parses Cisco IOS show interfaces output, extracts specific error and packet fields using TextFSM library and checks for interface status, and only processes interfaces that are "up".
-The script reads in a configuration file (config.yml) for threshold variables, file variables, and decimal variables.</p>
+<p>A Python script that reads Cisco IOS 'show interfaces' output and uses TextFSM library to extract specified error and packet fields, and provides added context by checking interface status and description.
+It can filter the interfaces to process based on their status, as defined in a configuration file (config.yml) which also includes threshold variables, file variables, and decimal place settings.</p>

 <h2>Getting Started</h2>